What is Vulnerability Management Process?

 - Continuously monitoring the changes in the impact of the associated vulnerabilities

-A compelling reporting process involves various ways to represent the vulnerability assessment data.
+A compelling reporting process involves various ways to represent the vulnerability assessment software data.
 The report is essential to effectively address multiple security gaps in a business environment.
 It also helps evaluate the effectiveness of the vulnerability management program.

 The key findings concerning assets, flaws, and overall risks help IT teams determine the best remediation techniques.
 Today, an enterprise can view these comprehensive in-built reports in a single cloud console and find solutions to various cyber security concerns.
 As a result, it amounts to the fact that vulnerabilities are remediated with limited resources and efforts.